RMeissner2018/DataScienceWithRFromElsewhere/01_ShirinsplaygRound/01_RedWineKaggle/ReadMe.md

 during the installation process to install packages from GitHub directly.

 # Second section
-1.Loading the data.
+1. Loading the data.
 Apparently the data set is slightly different from the example because colnames has "." in it, instead of spaces.
 Might be caused because I am calling read.csv() and not read_csv().
 By using gsub() with "\\." as an indication of the period "." and not just any character, this is resolved.